-□ Delayed Technology Refresh.
+- Delayed Technology Refresh.
 In an effort to minimize spending, many organizations delayed or extended their traditional PC refresh cycle.
-Now that there are initial signs of an economic recovery, many of these organizations have decided that they will need to selectively begin to refresh technology.
+Now that there are initial signs of an economic recovery, many of these organizations have decided that they will need to selectively begin to refresh technology. - Migration to Windows 7.
+Large-scale migrations to Windows 7 have already begun in most organizations, but they are far from complete.

-Migration to Windows 7.
-In July 2010, support for Windows XP Service Pack 2 will end.
-As a result, IDC believes that organizations will need to migrate to Windows 7.
 This migration, if not handled incorrectly, could cause significant disruption both in IT departments and among end users, not to mention tight IT budgets.